 I asked the older Claude 3.5 Sonnet the same question.
 It gave me a 155-character meta description.
 Done.

 Turns out I’m not the only one noticing this.
 Recent benchmarks show newer AI models are actually worse at SEO tasks than their predecessors.
 Claude Opus 4.5 dropped from 84% to 76% accuracy.
-Gemini 3 Pro fell 9%.
-ChatGPT-5.1 dropped 6%.
+Google Gemini 3 Pro fell 9%.
+OpenAI’s ChatGPT-5.1 dropped 6%.

 Here’s why this is happening and what to do about it.